Ryan-DowlingSoka/ryan-dowlingsoka.github.io/_unreal/hanging-vertex-animation.md

 ---
 title: "Hanging Vertex Animation"
-date: 2022-11-13
+date: 2021-03-10
+image:
+  path: "/unreal/hanging-vertex-animation/hanging-vertex-animation.png"
-image: "/unreal/hanging-vertex-animation/hanging-vertex-animation.png"
+  thumbnail: "/unreal/hanging-vertex-animation/hanging-vertex-animation.png"
 ---

 > Learn how to use vertex animation to make pendulum motion for hanging environmental props or vegetation.

-{% include video.html video="../hanging-vertex-animation/at_hivebusters.mp4" %}
+{% include video.html video="./at_hivebusters.mp4" %}

 *A small segment of the Gears 5: Hivebusters DLC using the techniques in this blog post.*

 {% include toc %}